indratanusaha/indratanusaha.github.io/_posts/2025-11-02-my-blog-post.md

 Translation: better one’s own duty imperfectly performed than another’s well executed.

-## Narrative engineering & the "self-made myth"
+## Narrative engineering & the "self-made" myth

 We have been fed the dream of the “self-made man,” while the system itself ensures most remain exploited.
 The illusion of opportunity sidelined the reality of ownership of resources.
 No one is self-made.
 Everyone has parts within themselves that are remnants of the people who loved them.
 A child comes into the world a blank slate.
 Everything he accumulates is from his response to stimulus.